romainl/vim-qf/README.md

 # vim-qf

-**vim-qf** – short for *vim-quickfix* – is a small collection of settings, commands and mappings put together to make working with the quickfix list/window smoother.
+**vim-qf**—short for *vim-quickfix*—is a small collection of settings, commands and mappings put together to make working with the location/quickfix list/window smoother.

 ## Features